pandalearnstocode/Notes/engine of an analytical product.md

 ### Developing a static code

 The formulated math problem has to be converted into a code in this section.
 This code will take a input from an existing dataset and will product result.
 While developing this code one must remember that this code will be converted late to an interactive app.
-So, this is
+So, this is important to make all the inputs dynamic and perform things in a small functions.
+These function should do less thing but should do that in an robust manner.

+### Communicate inital set of result for the data
+After

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MDQzODE3MiwxNzY5NTMyODU0LDEyMT
-UwMDcyMjksLTIwOTEwOTA2MDQsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTIxMDM3MTI3OTcsMTc2OTUzMjg1NCwxMj
+E1MDA3MjI5LC0yMDkxMDkwNjA0LC0yMDg4NzQ2NjEyXX0=
 -->